-Paper title / NEA What's assessed Weighting When taken Physical factors affecting performance Applied anatomy and physiology Physical training 30% Summer Term Year 11 Socio-cultural issues and Sport Psychology Socio-cultural influences Sports Psychology Health, fitness and well-being 30% Summer Term Year 11 Throughout the course Practical Performance (NEA) Practical skills (Core/ Advanced) will be assessed in three different activities.
-30% Summer Term Year Analysis and Evaluation of Performance (NEA) This aspect draws upon the knowledge, understanding skills a student has learnt and enables them to analyse and evaluate their own or a peers performance in one activity.
-10% 10
+Paper title / NEA What's assessed Weighting When taken The human body and movement in physical activity and sport.
+Applied anatomy and physiology Physical training 30% Summer Term Year 11 Socio cultural influences and wellbeing in physical activity and sport.
+Socio-cultural influences Sports Psychology Health, fitness and wellbeing 30% Summer Term Year 11 Practical Performance (NEA) Practical skills (Core/ Advanced) will be assessed in three different activities.
+30% Throughout the course Analysis and Evaluation of Performance (NEA) This aspect draws upon the knowledge, understanding skills a student has learnt and enables them to analvse and evaluate their own performance in one activity.
+10% Summer Term Year 10

-Students are provided with the following:

-PowerPoint slides and accompanying workbooks.
+Students are provided with the following: PowerPoint slides and accompanying workbooks.
+An A4 folder.
+A workbook.